finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 [EXPERIMENTAL] Set Person Properties

-Set properties of the person
+Set properties of the person.

 ### Example